MOHAMMAD-ALSUBAIE/eCommerce-/README.md

 - **Product Selection:** Users can browse a range of products, select items, and manage product quantities in their shopping cart.

-//- **Secure Payment Confirmation:** Users can confirm payments, and the application displays a bill for the user to review.

 - **Input Validation:** The project incorporates input validation for user inputs to enhance security and prevent errors.

 - **Protection Against SQL Injection and HTML Injection:** Robust measures have been taken to safeguard the application against SQL injection and HTML injection attacks.